tillitis/tillitis-key1/doc/threat_model/threat_model.md

    attacks may be performed from the client through the USB port, through the TKey enclosure, or near the TKey device.

+## In scope

+- SW attacks from the client against the firmware in the FPGA as well as the FPGA design itself via USB.

+- Timing attacks on the firmware and the FPGA design.

+## Out of scope

+- All physical and electrical attacks applied to the board, including:

+  - Reading out of the UDS from the external flash chip.
+A bitstream on flash is not used in production, only development.
+  - Triggering of the FPGA warm boot functionality.
+It should be hard to successfully perform against the TKey, but the attack is not yet fully mitigated.

+  - Triggering firmware update of the CH552 MCU, using the port knocking mechanism.

+- Glitching attacks including:

+  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU
+  - Disturbance of the TRNG entropy generation

+- EM leakage.

+- Attacks on the TKey device apps.

+- Leakage and glitching attacks including:
+  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU
+  - EM leakage

 ### General physical attacks

 Threat: Opening the TKey to access the chips and the programming pins.